 Author : Jan Shenton

 If you are interested in the different woven patterns of cloth, this book is perfect.
-The author Jan Shenton is a weaver and the book has basics of woven textile design as well as the complicated stuff.
-You will get to know everything about woven textile designing with color photos of weaving, diagrams, illustrations of weaving plans, and examples from contemporary designers
+The author Jan Shenton is a weaver, and the book has the basics of woven textile design as well as the complicated stuff.
+You will get to know everything about woven textile design with color photos of weaving, diagrams, illustrations of weaving plans, and examples from contemporary designers.

 The Fashion Designer’s Textile Directory: A Guide to Fabrics’ Properties, Characteristics, and Garment-Design Potential